gepallas/Data_Analysis_2_Investigate_Imdb_Movies_Dataset/README.md

 - Libraries: Pandas, NumPy, MatPlotlib, Seaborn
 - Jupyter Notebook

-## Snapshot from the analysis
+## Snapshot from the Exploratory Data Analysis
-The following Figure shows revenues, profits, budget, number of movies and average revenues for the top 10 directors, as well as losses of the worst 10 directors.
+The following Figure shows the revenues, profits, budget, number of movies and average revenues for the top 10 directors, as well as the losses of the worst 10 directors.

 <p align="center">
   <img src="https://github.com/gepallas/DAND_Project2_Investigate_Imdb_Movies_Dataset/blob/master/images/image1.png?raw=true" alt="Snapshot from the analysis"/>